pandas-dev/pandas/doc/source/missing_data.rst

 Interpolation
 ~~~~~~~~~~~~~

+.. versionadded:: 0.21.0

+  The ``limit_area`` keyword argument was added.

 Both Series and DataFrame objects have an :meth:`~DataFrame.interpolate` method
 that, by default, performs linear interpolation at missing datapoints.

 .. ipython:: python